opendocsg/slw-judgments-backfill/2012_SGHC_183/report.md

  [emphasis added]

-21     In _Chief Assessor and another v First DCS Pte Ltd_ [2008] 2 SLR(R) 724 (“ _First DCS_ ”), the Court of Appeal explained (at [10]) the effect of s 9A(1) of the Interpretation Act as follows:
+21     In _Chief Assessor and another v First DCS Pte Ltd_ <span class="citation">[2008] 2 SLR(R) 724</span> (“ _First DCS_ ”), the Court of Appeal explained (at [10]) the effect of s 9A(1) of the Interpretation Act as follows:

  10 When construing statutory provisions, it is important to consider the purpose for which Parliament enacted the provision in question.
 It would be incorrect to read the provision as if it existed in a vacuum.
 Indeed, by virtue of s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed), the courts must prefer an interpretation which supports the intended purpose of a provision over an interpretation that does not.
-The effect of that section is to make the purposive approach the paramount rule of construction in our jurisprudence: PP v Low Kok Heng [2007] 4 SLR(R) 183.
+The effect of that section is to make the purposive approach the paramount rule of construction in our jurisprudence: PP v Low Kok Heng <span class="citation">[2007] 4 SLR(R) 183</span>.

 Bearing this principle in mind, I will now consider s 2(3)( _b_ ) of the Act in detail, beginning with its legislative history.